-WE ARE – across Banff, Canmore and beyond – an AFFIRMING MINISTRY of the United Church of Canada
+WE ARE – in Banff, Canmore and beyond – an AFFIRMING MINISTRY of the United Church of Canada

 In the same way that Jesus reached out to and welcomed all people, our faith community is called to be open and inclusive.